The Rancho Murieta Experimental Aircraft Association meets monthly at RM Airport.

 Family and Friends of alcoholics and those struggling with addiction find understanding and support at Al-Anon meetings.
 Open meetings are held the first and third Tuesday of the month from 7 to 8 PM. at Rancho Murieta Community Church.

 Open meetings are held from 7 to 8 p.m.
 Mondays (book study) and Fridays from 7 to 8:30 p.m. (speaker/discussion) at the CSD Building.
 A closed meeting for women with the desire to stop drinking is held Saturdays from 9 to 10 a.m. at the CSD Building.
+The CSD Building is at 15160 Jackson Road, across from Rancho Murieta's South Gate.
 Contact: Cindy, 354-9802.

 Assistance League of Sacramento